rohanreddymelachervu/BitCoin-Notifier/README.md

 # Endpoints
 /alerts/create (POST) : Takes a post request of json type example {"username":username, "email":email, "price":price}
-Creates a User ORM object and adds it to the persisted SQLAlchemy database.
+Creates a User ORM object and adds it to the persisted sqlite database.

 /alerts/delete (POST) : Takes a post with the username to delete example {"username":<username>} deletes user from the database.